lucasval-vasic/vasic-upv-digital-backend-lab4/README.md

 ### Initial run

-We are now ready to perform our first STA analysis for today.
+We are now ready to perform our first STA analysis for today, we will need to exit Innovus, cd into sta/run folder and run Tempus.
 We will analyze our design on the 2 timing corners defined by the 0.18um manufacturing process: fast and slow.
 The sta folder of sync_fifo already contains the setup to run this mode except for the timing constraints file.
-Copy over the file from Lab 1 to sta/in but modify the name to be sync_fifo_func.sdc (func stands for functional mode).
+Copy over the file from Lab 1 to tcons/ folder but modify the name to be sync_fifo_func.sdc (func stands for functional mode).

 Execute the sta/run/sta.tcl script and observe the multiple reports.
 Notice how for each of the reports produced by STA in Lab 1 now we have 2 files, one per each of the process corners.
 Check out the equivalent file across both corners and notice how the propagation delays are different.